 I just found out that I'm 6 weeks pregnant.
 Do I need to get the flu vaccine or will it affect my pregnancy? – Eliza*

 Pregnancy leads to changes in a woman's body.
 The immune system becomes a bit weaker.
-That makes it easier for pregnant women to catch whatever bug is going around.
-In addition, changes in how the heart and lungs work during pregnancy make it more likely that the flu will develop into a more serious problem, like pneumonia.
+That makes it easier for pregnant women to catch any bug that's going around.
+And changes in how the heart and lungs work during pregnancy make it more likely that the flu will turn into a more serious problem, like pneumonia.

 Studies have shown that the flu shot is safe during pregnancy.
-Although the flu vaccine has come in a nasal spray form in the past, the nasal spray is not recommended for pregnant women or the general public.
+The flu vaccine also is available as a nasal spray, but it's not recommended for pregnant women.

-If you develop flu-like symptoms before or after you've been vaccinated, call your doctor right away.
-Pregnant women who catch the flu may need to take antiviral medicine to decrease the chances of developing complications.
+If you get flu-like symptoms before or after you've been vaccinated, call your doctor right away.
+Pregnant women who catch the flu may need to take antiviral medicine to lower the chances of developing other health problems.